SimonFJ20/courses/compiler/chapter_1.md

 ## 1.3 Evaluating expressions

 To evaluate the expressions means to calculate the result.
-I've show how to represent the input program above in code form.
+I've shown how to represent the input program above in code form.

 To evaluate, we use a function, which takes each 'node' and calculates the result.
 I'll propose this implementation in Javascript: